netcinematics/aPRYZMaGAMEa/src/meta_net/READ_ME_meta_net.md

 X remove duplicate keys

-O txt objects in txtz cardz, why? keyz as linkz on txt
+X txt objects in txtz cardz, why? keyz as linkz on txt O keyz and alias on {type:txt}
+O each token scans itself for keys and alias.

 O test across all test files
 O remove test mode